voltrevo/vortex/CONTRIBUTING.md

 - Reorganizing/rewriting some of the content (but start a conversation about it by filing an [issue](https://github.com/voltrevo/vortex/issues) first)

 ### Standard Library Drafting
 Vortex will need a standard library for common algorithms and data structures.
 The way these work will probably be shaped by future developments of the core language, but if you want to try them out now anyway I would be happy to add them to [./src/testCode/core](./src/testCode/core).
+Here are some ideas:
+- Sorting and searching
+- Heaps
+- Linear Algebra
+- Numerical Methods
+- Trees
+- Graph data structures, Dijkstra's algorithm, etc
+- Multi-index containers
+- Hash functions, and adaptors to compute hashes of vortex data structures
+- Pseudorandom algorithms (something better than [this](https://github.com/voltrevo/vortex/blob/af255d5/src/consoleApps/blackjack/util.vx#L14-L26))

 ### Language Design Suggestions
 I'm open to suggestions about how the language should work.
 There are many unsolved problems in this area, some of which are detailed in [unsolved.txt](/voltrevo/vortex/tree/master/unsolved.txt).